stefanpl/bruce/readme.md

 This is bruce.
-Bruce is a digital assistant performing everyday tasks of the digital worker.
+It is still raw.
+It will become more.